lilab-bioinfo/CancerAPA/README.md

 ## Contact
-If you have any comments,suggestions,questions,etc, please feel free to create a GitHub Issue.
+If you have any comments, suggestions, questions, etc, please feel free to create a GitHub Issue.

 ## Funding
 This work was supported by National Natural Science Foundation of China (no. 32100533) and startup funds from Shenzhen Bay Laboratory to L.L.